jorgesanme/TodoAppCompose/README.md

 # TodoAppCompose
+A todo app using:
-a todo app using Jetpack compose
+1. Jetpack compose
+2. Hilt
+3. Room